1985–86 St. John's Redmen basketball team

 The 1985–86 St. John's Redmen basketball team represented St. John's University during the 1985–86 NCAA Division I men's basketball season.
 The team was coached by Lou Carnesecca in his eighteenth year at the school.
 St. John's home games are played at Alumni Hall and Madison Square Garden and the team is a member of the Big East Conference.

+St John's made the NCAA Tournament but lost in the second round to Auburn 83–65.